 Risks associated with red blood cell transfusion also apply to the washed component, although the risk of bacterial contamination is slightly higher if an open washing system is used.
 The incidence of febrile and allergic reactions is reduced due to the removal of white blood cells and plasma from the component.

 Historically, patients with documented IgA deficiency were transfused with red blood cells manually washed with a minimum of 2 litres of normal saline (“extra wash”) due to the concern of an increased risk of anaphylactic reaction with standard red blood cell components.
 However, a recent review has shown that the incidence of anaphylactic reaction with red blood cell transfusion in patients with true IgA deficiency is approximately equivalent to that of the general population (about 1:50,000 transfusion events),18 which suggests that being IgA deficient alone does not increase risk of an anaphylactic transfusion reaction.
-Individuals with a history of an anaphylactic transfusion reaction should be tested for IgA deficiency and presence of anti-IgA, but it is less clear if patients who appear to have low IgA levels and have either not been transfused or had a previous transfusion reaction should be tested.19 There is little evidence to suggest that washed red cells should be transfused to IgA-deficient patients in the absence of previous reactions.20
+Individuals with a history of an anaphylactic transfusion reaction should be tested for IgA deficiency and presence of anti-IgA.
+The majority of practitioners do not recommend testing of patients who are low in IgA for the presence of anti-IgA, in the absence of a history of an anaphylactic (or 2 severe) transfusion reactions (see our publication, Anaphylactic transfusion reactions and IgA deficiency).19 There is little evidence to suggest that washed red cells should be transfused to IgA-deficient patients in the absence of previous reactions.20

 The current automated methodology used by Canadian Blood Services for “extra wash” red blood cells has been validated to provide a component that meets the definition of being IgA deficient, containing less than 0.05 mg/dL of IgA protein.17, 19 Testing in hospitals is only able to determine if washed red blood cells are IgA reduced (IgA less than 0.05 g/L, which is ten times less sensitive than reference laboratory testing).